wino6687/SWEpy/README.md

 	- missing data is common in the mid-latitudes, so if your midlat study area errors out when plotting, this is likely the issue
 2. There are some weird dates in the file paths of 25km data from 2003-2017 causing web scraper to error out.
 	- It is possible day like Jan-1-2003 will be represented as '2002365' when it should be '2003001'.
 Working on a fix, but am wondering if this will be fixed on the data product side.
 Update coming soon.
+1. Long sessions of web scraping can time out
+	1. Not uncommon to have a several hour scraping session ruined hours in because of a seemingly random timeout error
+	2. Working no a fix that will either allow you to pick up where you left off, or that responds to the error by starting over on the current chunk of work being done.